Betty Gore's house.

 For the next couple of months, Candy and Allan secretly met up at a motel called the Continental Inn, which was situated beside an expressway in the nearby city of Richardson.

-The following year, Allan decided to end things with Candy.
+Allan decided to end things with Candy the following year.
 By that point, his wife had given birth to their second daughter.
-Furthermore, he and Betty had managed to revitalize their relationship by attending a counseling program that organized weekend trips away for Christian couples.
+Furthermore, he and Betty had revitalized their relationship by attending a counseling program that organized weekend trips for Christian couples.

 Although Allan put an end to his affair and rekindled his marriage, Betty was no fool.
 By the time Allan finally called it quits, she had already begun to suspect that something was "off" about him.
-His libido had declined, he always seemed like he wanted to be at work, and he had declined her sexual advances.
+His libido had declined, he was always at work, and he had rejected her sexual advances.

-On June 10th, 1980, Candy Montgomery called over to Betty Gore's house to pick up a swimming suit.
-That weekend, their daughters were supposed to be attending church camp together.
-However, Betty's daughter, Alisa, didn't have one.
+On June 10th, 1980, Candy called over to Betty's house.
+That weekend, their daughters were attending church camp together.
+However, Betty's daughter, Alisa, didn't have a swimming suit.

-According to Candy, the conversation turned sour when Betty suddenly asked her if she had slept with her husband.
+Candy said that the conversation turned sour when Betty unexpectedly asked her if she had slept with her husband.

-When Candy finally admitted that she did, Betty allegedly grabbed an ax from the garage and tried to hit her with it.
+When she admitted that she did, Betty allegedly grabbed an ax from the garage and tried to hit her with it.

-During her court testimony, Candy claimed that she managed to wrestle the ax out of Betty's hands and use it in self-defense.
+During her court testimony, Candy claimed that she wrestled the ax out of Betty's hands and used it in self-defense.

 Betty was struck 41 times and died from her injuries.
 Her body was not found until later that night, when her husband became concerned about the fact that all of his phone calls were going unanswered.